MS Express Samina: Disaster

 The first responders to the distress call were fishing boats from the nearby port, followed by the port authorities and Royal Navy vessels, which were in the area carrying out a NATO exercise.
 The fact that some of the crew did not help the passengers evacuate the sinking ferry contributed to the death toll.

-The crew had placed the ship on autopilot and there were no crew members watching the ship.
+The crew had placed the ship on autopilot, and there were no crew members watching the ship.
 Even with autopilot on, standard practice calls for one crew member to watch the controls, for example to avoid collisions with other vessels.
-The crew had deployed the fin stabilizers system to decrease the motions in bad weather; normally both stabiliser fins would deploy, but in this case the port stabilizer fin failed to extend, causing the ship to drift and therefore not travel in a straight line.
+The crew had deployed the fin stabilizers system to decrease the motions in bad weather; normally both stabilizer fins would deploy, but in this case the port stabilizer fin failed to extend, causing the ship to drift and therefore not travel in a straight line.
 A crew member discovered the problem and tried to steer the ship to port, but this action occurred too late and at 22:12 local time (19:12 UTC), the ship struck the east face of the taller Portes pinnacle.
 The rocks tore a 6 m and 1 m hole above the waterline.
 After the impact, the rocks bent the stabilizer fin backwards, and the fin cut through the side of the hull, below the waterline and next to the engine room.
 The water from the 3 m gash destroyed the main generators and cut off electrical power.
-The water spread beyond the engine room, and the operators could not remotely shut the doors due to a lack of electrical power.
+The water spread beyond the engine room, and the operators could not shut the doors remotely because of a loss of electrical power.

 Professor David Molyneux, an expert in the performance of ships in harsh environments, said that the damage sustained by the MS Express Samina should not normally sink such a ship.
-The ship sank because nine of her eleven watertight compartment doors were open even though safety laws require ship operators to close and lock the safety doors.
+The ship sank because nine of her eleven watertight compartment doors were open, even though safety laws require ship operators to close and lock the safety doors.
 Molyneux described the open watertight doors as the most significant aspect of the sinking.
-This conclusion was supported by an in-depth study of the Ship Design Laboratory – National Technical University of Athens, a summary of which was presented at the 8th International Conference on the Stability of Ships and Ocean Vehicles (Papanikolaou, A., Spanos, D., Boulougouris, E., Eliopoulou, E., Alissafaki, A., "Investigation Into The Sinking Of The RO-RO Passenger Ferry Express Samina").
+This conclusion was supported by an in-depth study carried out by the Ship Design Laboratory – National Technical University of Athens, a summary of which was presented at the 8th International Conference on the Stability of Ships and Ocean Vehicles.